open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 that will implement this function are typically expected to serialize and transmit the data to the destination.

-`Export` should not be called concurrently for the same exporter instance.
+`Export` should not be called concurrently with other `Export` calls for the same exporter instance.

 Depending on the implementation the result of the export may be returned to the Processor not in the return value of the call to `Export` but in a language specific way for signaling completion of an asynchronous task.
 This means that